Free Farmed Pork Only for Harris Meats

 Anyone wanting to know more about taking up a butchers apprenticeship is more than welcome to come out to the factory for a look, talk to our staff and managers, and even do a bit of work experience before making any commitment.
 Just give Nick Tobin a call on 03 3198761.

-We need more staff.
+We often need more staff.
 We would love to employ more New Zealanders.
-If you are reliable, physically fit, have any knife skills and want a job, then please contact us.
+If you are reliable, physically fit, have any knife skills and want a job, then please contact us to see what opportunities could be available for you.
 We are also welcoming applications for anyone wanting to do their butchery apprenticeship.
 Phone Nick or Bryan on 03 3198 761 or send your CV to firstname.lastname@example.org

 Here's a recent article about us on Radio NZ http://www.radionz.co.nz/news/rural/279860/immigration-policy-'won't-be-game-changer'